nookeen/WP-plugin-custom-email-button/readme.txt

 == Installation ==

-1. Download current Release from (https://github.com/nookeen/tinymce-emailbutton/releases), DO NOT download ZIP file with '-master' which you would get after pressing 'Clone / Download' green button.
+1. Download current Release (file name tinymce-emailbutton.zip) from (https://github.com/nookeen/tinymce-emailbutton/releases), DO NOT download ZIP file with '-master' which you would get after pressing 'Clone or Download' green button.
 2. Use WP plugin installer to upload this ZIP.
 4. Activate the plugin.